shehreendheda/katacoda-scenarios/slov2/slopractice/step5.md

-Metric Based SLOs take a count-based approach to tracking SLIs.
+<a href="https://docs.datadoghq.com/monitors/service_level_objectives/metric/" target="_blank">Metric Based SLOs</a> take a count-based approach to tracking SLIs.
 The SLI is the ratio of “good” events divided by total events.
 The SLO target sets the expectation for the percentage of total events that should be “good”.

 Because successfully managing items in the cart depends on successful requests to an app service resource,  you'll create a Metric Based SLO to track succussfully managing items in the cart.